Ritalin

 Manufacturer: The various brand name formulations of the drug methylphindate are produced by several different manufacturers.

-What Is Methylphenidate?
+What Is Ritalin?

-How Does Methylphenidate Work?
+How Does Ritalin for Adults Work?

-Although it is not known exactly how methylphenidate works, it is believed to increase the flow of the neurotransmitters dopamine and norepinephrine, chemicals that carry the signal between neurons (cells of the nervous system).
+Although it is not known exactly how Ritalin works, it is believed to increase the flow of the neurotransmitters dopamine and norepinephrine, chemicals that carry the signal between neurons (cells of the nervous system).
 This can result in an increase in a person’s ability to focus over extended periods of time.

 How Do I Take Methylphenidate?